 Brian has great insight.
 He’s the CEO of Custom Learning Systems Group Ltd. and has a great deal of experience from his work guiding hundreds of healthcare professionals and systems through organizational change.

 Recently, Brian and I were chatting about his work as a leader in the healthcare industry.
-Here’s an excerpt of our conversation:
+Here’s an excerpt from our conversation:

 BL: Yes, I agree and simply put, I want to make a profound difference in healthcare by developing world-class patient care